karampitsos/light/README.md

 # phos

-Phos is a Python library for dealing with the parsing files from spectrometry cameras.
+Phos is a user-friendly Python library for dealing with the parsing of spectrometry data and retrieve the spectral data and the metadata.
 Currently support only raw8 files.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Phos.